 The verdict: Best of Glossier

-When it comes to skincare, there are better places to spend your money than Glossier, though we would recommend it as a great entry-level brand, particularly for teens or those who want simplicity, zero research required.
-The real winners here are the make-up, and there are some products truly deserving of their cult status for far cheaper than luxe competitor brands.
-Cloud Paint is our favourite, for a low-maintenance, all-day flush.
-Pair it with the strong brow duo of Boy Brow and Brow Flick for striking but still natural brows, and forgo the rest for that barely there, effortless look Glossier is best known for.
+When it comes to skincare, there are better places to spend your money than Glossier, though we would recommend it as a great entry-level brand, particularly for teens or those who want zero-research simplicity.
+The real winners here are the make-up products, and there are some that are truly deserving of their cult status for being far cheaper than luxe competitor brands.
+Cloud paint is our favourite, for a low-maintenance, all-day flush.
+Pair it with the strong brow duo of boy brow and brow flick for striking but still natural brows, and forgo the rest for that barely there, effortless look that Glossier is known for.

 For the latest discounts on beauty and make-up buys, try the links below:

 For more beauty favourites from cult brands, read our round-up of the best Pat McGrath Labs products

 Register for free to continue reading